sonic-net/SONiC/doc/psud/PSU_daemon_design.md

 - On PSU daemon starting, all PSUs installed on the switch are detected
 - On new PSU pulgged, the new PSU is detected

-When one or more new PSUs is detected and power is good, PSU daemon tries retrieving the warning and critical threshold for each PSU installed on the switch.
+When one or more new PSUs is detected and power is good, PSU daemon tries retrieving the warning-suppress and critical threshold for each PSU installed on the switch.

 The PSU power checking will not be checked for a PSU if `NotImplemented` exception is thrown or `None` is returned while either threshold is being retrieved